stokpop/tiny-bank/visualisation/README.md

 - Left box produces hollow green balls (requests); we start with more balls for a denser initial flow
 - TOP pipe carries calls to the right box (simulated remote service)
 - A tall Circuit Breaker column spans both pipes; at this point each ball is checked by the CB
-- If the CB PERMITS, the ball continues and on arrival becomes a filled square: green on success, red on failure
+- If the CB PERMITS, the ball continues and on arrival morphs smoothly into a filled square at its slot in the right box: green on success, red on failure
 - If the CB is OPEN (NOT PERMITTED), the ball smoothly morphs at the CB column into an orange square (animated inside the CB) and is then sent back via the BOTTOM pipe to the left box (it does not go to the right box)
 - Squares flow back via the BOTTOM pipe to the left box